christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### Ablation studies <a id="ablation-studies"></a>
 <sub>[↑](#top)</sub>

+Ablation studies are widely used in neuroscience and they can be applied to neural networks to assess the contribution of various components of a model to its overall performance.
+We systematically remove (ablate) specific components, such as neurons, layers or attention heads in the algorithm.

+Completely knocking out all of the attention heads

+associated with the ToM circuit...

+No single head significantly affected performance, further validating the distributed nature of the task

-Ablation studies are widely used in neuroscience and they can be applied to neural networks.
-This study tests the individual heads of the components in isolation using a baseline comparison that preserves the statistical properties of the model while ablating to measure the functional impact of the components logit difference rather than just zeroing out the activation patterns.
+The study here tests the individual heads of the components in isolation using a baseline comparison that preserves the statistical properties of the model while ablating to measure the functional impact of the components logit difference rather than just zeroing out the activation patterns.

 The point is to identify and eliminate unnecessary components to make the model more efficient.
 The heads with the strongest positive effects when ablated, shows performance drops (hurts performance, heads are helpful), and heads with the strongest negative effects when ablated, shows performance improves (helps performance, heads might interfere).